serkansatak/Underwater-Fish-Environment/README.md

 ## Underwater-Fish-Environment
- TODO:
-- Change download link to the zip with video background
-- Add links (search XXX)

 # Overview
 This repository contains Unity project for generating synthetic MOT underwater data.
 The data can be generated in 8 different environmental conditions, presented bellow.
-The repository is affiliated with the following project - XXX (link here).
-Generated data can be downloaded from XXX (link here).
+The repository is affiliated with the following project - https://vap.aau.dk/brackishmot/.
+Both real and synthetic data can be downloaded from https://www.kaggle.com/datasets/maltepedersen/brackishmot.

 ![titleImage](images/titleImg.png)